openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/export.rst

 You can press ``Q`` to stop inference during the demo running.

-For example, the model inference on image from WGISD dataset will look like this:
+For example, the model inference on the image from the WGISD dataset will look like this:

 .. image:: ../../../../utils/images/wgisd_pr_sample.jpg
   :width: 600